AdobeDocs/experience-manager-core-components.en/help/archetype/overview.md

 * Client libraries following BEM naming conventions as well as component-specific styles
 * Example bundles including sample models, servelets, filters, and schedulers
 * Unit, integration, and client-side tests
+* Sample SPA implementations in React or Angular (optional)

 ## Why Use the Archetype {#why-use-the-archetype}